The Good Doctor

 If you read my most recent article, which can be accessed on the London Overlooked website by following this link, you will remember that in 1863 a young woman from the St Giles workhouse, Bridget Corrigan, was preyed on by a scurrilous army officer who gave his name, falsely, as James Smith, and his occupation, also falsely, as a hospital doctor.
 Convincing Bridget that he could find her employment as a wet nurse, Smith lured her to a brothel in Pickett Place in the Strand, where he assaulted her.
 He then made off.

-Bridget, accompanied by her mother, went straight to the police station in Bow Street, where she reported the details of her ordeal to Inspector Robert McKenzie.
+Accompanied by her mother, Bridget went straight to the police station in Bow Street, where she reported the details of her ordeal to Inspector Robert McKenzie.
 The three of them went to the brothel in Pickett Place so that Bridget might point out the room in which she had been assaulted.
-McKenzie then circulated her description of her assailant among colleagues in other constabularies, as a result of which the man who called himself James Smith was brought in for questioning, and identified in a line up by his victim.
-He made two appearances before the Bow Street magistrate, Thomas Henry, in the course of which some remarkable facts emerged.
+McKenzie then circulated her description of her assailant among colleagues in other constabularies, following which the man who called himself James Smith was brought in for questioning and identified by his victim in a line up.
+He made two appearances before the Bow Street magistrate, Thomas Henry, and in the process some remarkable facts emerged.

-The second revelation was in connection with Smith’s identity, which was clearly a matter needing to be looked into, given that he had already used an alias when questioned by the Marlborough Street police in 1858, identifying himself as Frederick James.
-Well, Inspector McKenzie did indeed look into it, and he discovered that James Smith was not James Smith after all but Arthur Robert Willoughby Wade.
+The second revelation was in connection with Smith’s identity, which was clearly a matter needing to be investigated, given that he had already used an alias when questioned by the Marlborough Street police in 1858, identifying himself as Frederick James.
+Well, Inspector McKenzie did indeed investigate, and he discovered that James Smith was not James Smith after all but Arthur Robert Willoughby Wade.
 He got this extraordinary information from the superintendent of the Surrey constabulary, John Page, who lived in Dorking.
 Wade too was based in Dorking as an adjutant in the 3rd Surrey Rifles.

 Last week’s article made it clear that the real story revolves around a medical officer of the Strand workhouse, Joseph Rogers, and a young inmate, Louisa Nathalie, and the time has come to turn our attention to them.
-Louisa, who was German, had previously lived in America, but for complicated personal reasons she had come to London, where, destitute and desperate, and heavy with child, she had sought refuge in the workhouse.
-And it was there in 1863, early in the afternoon of Sunday the 1st of February, that she fell into the criminal clutches of Arthur Robert Willoughby Wade.
+Louisa, who was German, had previously lived in America, but for complicated personal reasons she had come to London, where, destitute and heavy with child, she had sought refuge in the workhouse.
+And it was there in 1863, early in the afternoon of Sunday 1 February, that she fell into the criminal clutches of Arthur Robert Willoughby Wade.

 The so-called servant of the non-existent lady led Louisa out into Cleveland Street, where she was met by Wade and escorted to a cab parked round the corner in Clipstone Street.
 Wade instructed the cabman to drive them to Wellington Street, adding that he wanted to go via Charlotte Street.
 The Charlotte Street route would avoid the workhouse: Wade clearly did not want Louisa to be spotted with him.

 Of course, Hearne could only guess what had occurred inside the Fountain.
 But Louisa supplied the details herself when she was called as a witness at the Bow Street hearing.
-Speaking through an interpreter — Police Constable William Reimers of the “A” or Whitehall division, who spoke German — she described how Wade took her to the “hotel” in which her fictional employer was supposedly staying.
+Speaking through an interpreter — Police Constable William Reimers of the A or Whitehall division, who spoke German — she described how Wade took her to the ‘hotel’ in which her fictional employer was supposedly staying.
 He led her to a room, where he forced himself upon her.
-When eventually he left he locked Louisa in the room.
-She tried to force the door open, and in doing so she attracted the attention of a woman in the neighbouring room, who came out and unlocked the door.
+When eventually he left, he locked Louisa in the room.
+She tried to force the door open and in doing so attracted the attention of a woman in the neighbouring room, who came out and unlocked the door.

 Louisa returned to the workhouse in Cleveland Street.
-She was in such distress that Thorne went to Eaton Square to make enquiries, and was disconcerted to discover that the story of the “lady” looking for a wet nurse was a cynical fabrication.
+She was in such distress that Thorne went to Eaton Square to make enquiries, where he was disconcerted to discover that the story of the ‘lady’ looking for a wet nurse was a cynical fabrication.
 He and Louisa were interviewed at Bow Street by Inspector McKenzie, following which he wrote a letter to the guardians of the Strand Union to inform them what had happened.
-He expressed the urgent hope that “in vindication of Public Morality” Wade would face criminal prosecution.
+He expressed the urgent hope that ‘in vindication of Public Morality’ Wade would face criminal prosecution.